valpackett/ringfinger/README.md

 or something like that.
 You can do create/read/update/delete operations on the same resource with a browser (there are default HTML templates, like in Rails) or something that supports JSON or XML.
+Yeah, URLs are the same.
+The app is an API, and HTML is just another output format.
+The `Accept` HTTP header (or ?format=something) is what "separates" the API.
+And insert some example data by visiting `/contacts/_create_fakes` (only in development environment, of course).
+Nice, eh?

 You can customize the behavior via hooks (eg. if you need to automatically add URL-friendly "slugs", as in the example, or automatic timestamps) and via providing [Lamina](https://github.com/ztellman/lamina) channels and subscribing to them (eg. if you need real-time push).